rackerlabs/docs-core-infra-user-guide/cloud-config/compute/index.rst

 Cloud Servers and Cloud Images are core infrastructure products in the Compute category.

 Everything in the cloud begins with the computing power of Cloud Servers.
-After you create one or several cloud servers, you may need to add other services to create a configuration that is ideal for your workload.
+After you create one or several cloud servers, you might need to add other services to create a configuration that is ideal for your workload.